top of page

 Photo-42.jpg

-Shannon Smith, MA, CF-SLP
+Shannon Smith, MA, CCC-SLP

 Shannon Smith has earned her Master of Arts in Speech-Language Pathology from Kean University and her Bachelor of Arts in Linguistics from Montclair State University.